 Backing boundaries are lined with cones.
 Treat the inside base of each cone as a vertical wall projecting upward.
-When any part of your vehicle-including mirrors-crosses over the base of a cone through this imaginary vertical wall, it will be scored as an error.
-See Figure 12-1.
-If you stop your vehicle during a maneuver, you must perform a vision check and sound the horn before continuing your maneuver.
+When any part of your vehicle (excluding mirrors) crosses over the base of a cone or between cones, it will be scored as an error.

 To back safely, you must always check that the backing area is clear before you move your vehicle.
-Generally, you can do this by using another person to help you or by getting out of the vehicle yourself to make sure the way is clear.
-During testing you must remain inside the vehicle during all backing maneuvers.
-Always fasten your seat belt properly any time you will be moving your vehicle during the test-if you don't do this, you will be immediately disqualified.
+Generally, you can do this by getting out of the vehicle to make sure the way is clear.